Probate Shortcuts in Tennessee

 Collecting Property

-Once the court accepts the affidavit, you can present it to the person or institution holding property that belonged to the deceased—for example, a bank where the deceased person had an account.
+Once the court issues limited letters, you can present the letters to the person or institution holding property that belonged to the deceased—for example, a bank where the deceased person had an account.
 The inheritor will usually also need to provide a certified copy of the death certificate.
 After that, the person or institution releases the asset.
+(Tenn.
+Code §§ 30-4-103, 30-4-104 (2024).)

-Notably, using the small estate affidavit means that you can skip a step of regular probate that can take a few months: giving notice to creditors.
+Notably, using the small estate petition means that you can skip a step of regular probate that can take a few months: giving notice to creditors.

 For More Information